noch-g/pokedex-cli/README.md

     - **inspect**: display information about a caught Pokémon
     - **pokedex**: list all the Pokémons caught

-## New Features added in this project
+## New Features
+The following features were added independently, and are specific to this project:
   - **Persistence** of the cache in between sessions, the entries are saved in a binary file and loaded on program start.
   - **Persistence** of the pokedex entries in between sessions.
 The pokemons caught and the position on the map are loaded on program start.
   - Add support of **special keys** in the CLI terminal: